The ROWBERRY One-Name Study

 FreeBMD

-The extractions that I have made from the GRO indexes to births, marriages and deaths for most variants of ROWBERRY and GOMERY have now been added to the FreeBMD database.
-This covers the registration of events that took place in England and Wales during the period 1837-1983.
-For the ROWBERRY marriages where I know the name of the spouse you will find that too, identified by my name as the submitter.
-Note that the index is now well over two thirds complete for most other surnames, up to 1910, and now beyond.
+I have added the extractions that I made from the General Register Office (GRO) indexes to births, marriages and deaths for most variants of ROWBERRY and GOMERY to the FreeBMD database.
+This covers the civil registration of events that took place in England and Wales during the period 1837-1983.
+For the R marriages where I know the name of the spouse you will find that too, identified by my name as the submitter.
+Note that the index is now reasonably complete for most other surnames, up to the 1940s, with some beyond.

 Search for those missing events here!